SofthouseVxo/Education/courses/html-css/lectures/markdown/lecture-html-css-1-intro.md

 #### Browsers

-* I will mainly run examples in Mozilla Firefox.
+* I will mainly run examples in Google Chrome.